Brazil technical director Carlos Alberto Parreira believes England are capable of winning the World Cup, if they can escape Group D.

-Roy Hodgson's men have been drawn against Costa Rica, Uruguay and Italy - which eliminated them from Euro 2012 on penalties.
+Roy Hodgson's side have been drawn against Costa Rica, Uruguay and Italy - who eliminated them from Euro 2012 on penalties.

-England has failed to get past the quarterfinal stage of the World Cup since 1990, with many tipping the Three Lions to fall at the first hurdle in Brazil later this year.
+England have failed to get past the quarter-final stage of the World Cup since 1990, with many tipping them to fall at the first hurdle in Brazil later this year.

 And, though Parreira - who won the tournament in 1994 - concedes the group will prove tricky, he believes they could challenge anybody in the tournament should they emerge from their pool.